Leisure and recreation

-All people are satisfied with their participation in leisure and recreation activities.
-All people have adequate time in which they can do what they want to do and can access an adequate range of different opportunities for leisure and recreation.
+Everybody is satisfied with their participation in leisure and recreation activities.
+They have sufficient time to do what they want to do and can access an adequate range of opportunities for leisure and recreation.

-Both leisure and recreation are crucial components of a balanced and healthy lifestyle.
-Leisure time is a time when people can do what they want, separate from work and other commitments.
+Leisure and recreation are both crucial components of a balanced and healthy lifestyle.
+Leisure time is a time when people can do what they want to do, away from work and other commitments.

 Recreation and leisure play an important role in social wellbeing by providing people with a sense of identity and personal autonomy.
-Involvement in leisure-time activities gives greater meaning to individual and community life and contributes to people's overall quality of life.
-Recreation can encourage personal growth, self-expression and increased learning opportunities, satisfying needs not met in people's non-leisure time.
+Involvement in leisure-time activities adds meaning to individual and community life and contributes to people’s overall quality of life.
+Recreation can encourage personal growth and self-expression and provide increased learning opportunities, satisfying needs not met in people’s non-leisure time.

-For many people, participation in leisure and recreation improves physical and mental health.
+For many people, participation in leisure and recreation improves their physical and mental health.
 Recreation often involves a physical activity or sport.
-Increased physical activity can lead to fewer health problems and higher productivity at work, especially when combined with a balanced diet and healthy lifestyle.
+Research shows increased physical activity can lead to fewer health problems and higher productivity at work, especially when combined with a balanced diet and a healthy lifestyle.

 The benefits for mental health are equally important.
 Several studies have demonstrated links between regular physical activity and a reduction in the symptoms of mild or moderate depression, stress and anxiety.
 Passive leisure also has benefits for mental health, by providing an outlet for the mind.
 It may provide physical rest, tension release and opportunities to enjoy nature and escape from the daily routine.